tpmp-inra/ipso_phen/docs/command_line.md

 IPSO Phen can be used as a CLI.

-## OS details

-### Windows

-At the time of writing you will have to launch the script named *ipso_cli.py* that is located inside your *.\env\Scripts*.

-### Linux/Mac OS

-I haven't have the chance to test the CLI on them.

 ## Using

 All command line arguments are optional, but, they must form a understandable blob.
-Python environment must be activated or in path in order for the CLI to work.
+Python environment must be activated in order for the CLI to work.

 ### Using a stored state